DataDog/hiring-engineers/answers.md

 Set the name of your Monitor to `Monitoring the Custom Metric 'my_metric'` and finally save the Monitor by clicking on **Save** at the bottom of the page.

-Congratulations, to have sucessfully set up your first Datadog monitor with minimal effort.
+Congratulations, to have successfully set up your first Datadog monitor with minimal effort.
 Below you can see a visual interpretation of the alerting rules that you've defined in your Monitor for quick check and validation: